backtrace-labs/backtrace-node/README.md

 Sends the error report to the endpoint specified in `initialize`.

- * `error` - should be an `Error` object created with `new Error("message")`.
-   If this parameter is not an instance of `Error` then backtrace-node will print a warning message to stderr.
  * `callback(err)` - optional.
 Called when the report is finished sending.

 #### report.sendSync()